usmcamp0811/dotfiles/packages/blog/Campground/content/post/nixing-your-codebase/index.md

 ## Conclusion

-In this post, we've taken significant steps toward integrating Nix into our codebase, converting our initial Git project into a Nix flake with the help of Snowfall Lib.
-We set up a Nix devshell configurable with a straightforward TOML file—an approach our team is already comfortable with—and demonstrated how to add overlays to incorporate packages from other flakes.
+In this post, we've taken significant steps toward integrating Nix into our codebase, converting our initial Git project into a Nix Flake with the help of Snowfall Lib.
+We set up a Nix devshell configurable with a straightforward TOML file—an approach our team is already comfortable with—and demonstrated how to add overlays to incorporate packages from other Flakes.
 These initial steps provide a solid foundation for creating reproducible and consistent development environments, which can significantly streamline our workflows.
 In the upcoming posts, we'll delve deeper into how we can leverage Nix to fully manage the development, testing, packaging, and deployment processes for the Initech repo.
 With these tools in hand, we're well on our way to a more efficient and reliable development pipeline.
 Stay tuned for more insights and practical applications as we continue this journey!